Registration

 Restricted Materials are pesticides legally deemed to have a higher potential to cause harm to public health, farm workers, domestic animals, honeybees, the environment, wildlife, or other crops compared to other pesticides.
 Each person or entity that wants to purchase or use a restricted material must have a valid Restricted Materials Permit (RMP) signed with our office.

-Operator Identification Numbers (OIN) are required prior to the purchase of pesticides for production of an agricultural commodity and certain other pesticides that are generally for industrial and institutional use.
+Operator Identification Numbers (OIN) are required prior to the purchase of pesticides for the production of an agricultural commodity and certain other pesticides that are generally for industrial and institutional use.
 The OIN is a unique number that allows for pesticide use reporting.
 RMP holders need not obtain a separate OIN.

 Restricted Materials